redradix/kontainer/README.md

 * Being able to change/mock dependencies for testing purposes

 # How it works
 Ideally you will have a single file containing all your module registrations.
 Probably you'll have one for each environment.
-Then, whenever you need a module (with all its dependencies nicely inject), you will get it from the container (API below).
+Then, whenever you need a module (with all its dependencies nicely injected for you), you will get it from the container (API below).

 The container will cache all instantiated modules like standard `require` does, so dependencies all parsed only once and every subsequent use of a register module will return the same instance.